 Your brain hates trendy diets

 Dietary trends can drive people towards cutting things out that can ultimately lead to negative consequences.
-Common complaints include brain fog, anxiety, lack of mental clarity, and afternoon slumps.
+Common complaints include brain fog, feeling overwhelmed, lack of mental clarity, and afternoon slumps.

 Tips for great brain nutrition:

 Eat a wide variety of fruits and vegetables.